-The Investment Company of America (the "fund") is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end, diversified management investment company.
+American Funds Fundamental Investors (the "trust") is registered under the Investment Company Act of 1940, as amended (the "1940 Act"), as an open-end, diversified management investment company and has initially issued one series of shares, Fundamental Investors (the "fund").
 The fund seeks long-term growth of capital and income.